 In Thailand, this is what most people think of when they think of Songkran, which has long been associated with massive water fights and street parties.
 While this hasn’t always been the case for other countries, in Cambodia, here in Siem Reap we’ve increasingly seen a street party on and around Pub Street that gets bigger and bigger each year.

-For visitors to the region, it’s important to note that the Buddhist New Year festivals are the equivalent of the Christmas-New Year periods in predominantly Christian countries, where the majority of the population goes on holidays and everything shuts down.
+For visitors to the region, it’s important to note that the Buddhist New Year festivals are the equivalent of the big religious holiday periods in predominantly Christian countries, where the majority of the population goes on vacation and everything shuts down.

-Just as there is airport chaos over the Christmas-New Year holidays in countries like Australia, the UK and the USA, during the Buddhist New Year festivals in this part of the world flights are full, trains are packed, and the roads are busy as everyone makes their way to their ‘homeland’ – the cities, towns and villages they were born in – to spend time with their families, neighbours and friends.
+Just as there is airport chaos over the key holiday periods in countries like Australia, the UK and the USA, during the Buddhist New Year festivals in this part of the world flights are full, trains are packed, and the roads are busy as everyone makes their way to their ‘homeland’ – the cities, towns and villages they were born in – to spend time with their families, neighbours and friends.

 While there’s a mass exodus of locals from the capital cities of Phnom Penh, Bangkok, Vientiane, and Yangon, where sizeable percentages of their populations have moved from the countryside to the city to work, tourists descend on some cities, like Bangkok, Chiang Mai and Siem Reap for street parties and water fights.
 Phnom Penh and Yangon, by contrast, become ghost towns.